progit/progit/de/01-introduction/01-chapter1.markdown

 These commands are nice because you can access them anywhere, even offline.
 If the manpages and this book aren’t enough and you need in-person help, you can try the `#git` or `#github` channel on the Freenode IRC server (irc.freenode.net).
 These channels are regularly filled with hundreds of people who are all very knowledgeable about Git and are often willing to help.

-Diese manpage Dokumentation ist deshalb sehr nützlich, weil du sie jederzeit anzeigen kannst, auch wenn Du offline (xxx) bist.
-Wenn dir die manpages und dieses Buch nicht ausreichen, kannst du deine Fragen auch in den Chaträumen `#git` oder `#github` auf dem Freenode IRC Server (irc.freenode.net) stellen.
+Diese manpage Dokumentation ist deshalb sehr nützlich, weil Du sie jederzeit anzeigen kannst, auch wenn Du offline (xxx) bist.
+Wenn dir die manpages und dieses Buch nicht ausreichen, kannst Du deine Fragen auch in den Chaträumen `#git` oder `#github` auf dem Freenode IRC Server (irc.freenode.net) stellen.
 Diese Räumen sind in der Regel sehr gut besucht.
 Hunderte von Anwendern, die oft sehr viel über Git wissen, beantworten Fragen in der Regel gern.

 ## Summary ##

 You should have a basic understanding of what Git is and how it’s different from the CVCS you may have been using.
 You should also now have a working version of Git on your system that’s set up with your personal identity.
 It’s now time to learn some Git basics.

-Du solltest jetzt ein basales Verständnis davon haben, was Git ist und wie es sich von anderen CVCS unterscheidet, die du möglicherweise schon verwendet hast.
+Du solltest jetzt ein basales Verständnis davon haben, was Git ist und wie es sich von anderen CVCS unterscheidet, die Du möglicherweise schon verwendet hast.
 Du solltest außerdem eine funktionierende Git Version auf deinem Rechner installiert und konfiguriert haben.
 Jetzt wird es Zeit, einige Git Grundlagen zu besprechen.